4.1 Inappropriate Conduct by Faculty Members

 III.
 Responsibilities of University Faculty Members

 University Faculty Members are additionally expected to exercise judgment in the pursuit of their many professional goals and to take responsibility for the power that those freedoms confer.
 As employees of the University, University Faculty Members implicitly and explicitly agree to contribute to, and not otherwise to impede, the healthy, safe, and productive environment for work, learning, and teaching to which the University is committed.
-As University Faculty Members, in particular, they have a responsibility to contribute positively to the learning environment for their students and not to take advantage of, or abuse those professional powers.
+As University Faculty Members, they have a responsibility to contribute positively to the learning environment for all students and not to take advantage of or abuse those professional powers.

 IV.
 Inappropriate Conduct